top of page

 3. Can seahorses live in a regular saltwater tank?

-Not ideally.
-Seahorses need a species-only tank with low flow and no aggressive tank mates.
-Specialized tanks are best suited for them.
+Not safely.
+Seahorses need a species-only tank with low water flow and no aggressive tank mates.

 4. How big of a tank do seahorses need?